DrThomasAger/smile/README.md

 It uses a small set of text emojis like  `(:`, `[;`, and `[=`.
 These can open `(:`, or close `:)`, just like brackets.

 Curious?
-Just copy and paste our quick start example below into your favorite model to see the magic of **(: Smiling!** 👇
+Just copy and paste our quick start example below into your favorite model to see the magic 👇

 ## Quick Start (Copy & Paste)